When is Cat(Q) cartesian closed?: Cartesian closedness of

 \section{Cartesian closedness of $\Cat(\Q)$}

-We have just seen that the category $\Cat(\Q)$ is cartesian closed when $\Q$ is the one-object suspension of a locale.
-However, a notable example of a non-cartesian-closed $\Cat(\Q)$ is the category of generalized metric spaces, see \cite{CH06}.
-This raises the question: can we find necessary and/or sufficient conditions on $\Q$ to have $\Cat(\Q)$ cartesian closed?
-Corollary \ref{B} shows exactly how the exponentiability of each individual $\Q$-category $\bbA$ depends on $\Q$.
+Corollary \ref{B} shows exactly how the exponentiability of each individual $\Q$-category $\bbA$ depends on the base quantaloid $\Q$.
 Thus, to find (at least) \emph{necessary} conditions on $\Q$ for $\Cat(\Q)$ to be cartesian closed, we can put different ``test'' categories in place of $\bbA$.
-A particularly simple kind of $\Q$-categories will be useful: for any arrow $f\:X\to Y$ in $\Q$, let $\bbP_f$ denote the $\Q$-category with two (different) objects, $*_1$ and $*_2$, with types $t*_1=X$ and $t*_2=Y$, and whose homs are
+A particularly simple kind of $\Q$-category will be useful: for any arrow $f\:X\to Y$ in $\Q$, let $\bbP_f$ denote the $\Q$-category with two (different) objects, $*_1$ and $*_2$, with types $t*_1=X$ and $t*_2=Y$, and whose homs are